marina-leer/pubCounteR/README.md

 </p>

 <p align="justify">
-**Figure 1.** <br>
-The returned hits, i.e. publications, are summarised for each gene separately and represented as a publication activity for as many as 50 genes.
-This will result in a barplot visualisation, that displays for every gene of interest the number of the detected publication activity, and exports the most recent individual 100 publications per gene in a csv file format.
+**Figure 1.** Schematic overview of GeSciLiVis’ processing workflow: GeSciLiVis runs a rentrez-query based on all sets of keywords/search terms and each gene entered in a gene list.
+The R-package then uses the access to NCBI’s PubMed database via a Representational State Transfer Application Programming Interface (REST API).
+Computing the summation over the publication activity, GeSciLiVis visualises for every gene of interest the number of detected publications, ranked by publication numbers in a bar plot.

 </p>

 <p align="justify">